 - Following exact procedures for lease termination

-Landlords are also required, according to Texas Attorney General, to state the following Texas tenant rights in their lease or rental agreement:
+A landlord must, according to Texas law, state the following Texas tenant rights in their lease or rental agreement:

 - The right to “quiet enjoyment” of their home.
 This signifies that a landlord cannot enter the tenant’s premises without giving the tenant adequate notice.